tomByrer/gatsby-blog/lessons/07-add-a-list-of-posts-to-a-gatsby-blog-with-graphql-page-query.md

 export default Layout
 ```

 If you noticed we mapped over our edges to get the titles of each our blog posts.
 Remember anytime you print out a list in the world of React or Gatsby you always want to make sure you have a unique key.
+(Note: antegalindocruz uses the `id` for the key which is likely more wise than the instructor's `frontmatter.path`, but for a smaller blog both should work fine.
+GraphQL's long `id` is more likely to be unique..)

 To get our posts to display in the correct order you can go back to GraphiQL and look at the Documentation Explorer and look at `allMarkdownRemark` and see that it can pass it some arguments.
 One of them is `sort`.
 We can sort on fields in this case it will be `frontmatter___date` and provide it an order of `DESC`.